SAP/ui5-tooling/docs/pages/Builder.md

 Since string replacement is a common build step, it can be useful in different contexts, e.g. code, version, date, and copyright replacement.
 A concrete replacement operation could be achieved by passing a custom configuration to the processor.
 This way, multiple tasks can make use of the same processor to achieve their build step.

 Available processors are listed [in the API reference](https://sap.github.io/ui5-tooling/api/module-@ui5_builder.processors.html).

+## Source Map support

+Source Maps will be supported by the upcoming v3.0.0 version which is currently in development.
+Files will be generated automatically for all bundles.

+See [Migrate to v3](../updates/migrate-v3.md) and [SAP/ui5-builder#695](https://github.com/SAP/ui5-builder/pull/695) for further details.

 ## Legacy Bundle Tooling (lbt)
 JavaScript port of the "legacy" Maven/Java based bundle tooling.